Masking: A Coping Strategy in Neurodivergence

 Identify and voice your needs and preferences, communicate them clearly to others, and seek accommodations or support where necessary.
 This can empower you to assert your rights, make informed decisions, and create an environment that respects your unique challenges and strengths, facilitating a more authentic and sustainable way of living.

-Join support groups or communities where you can connect with others who share your experiences.
-These groups can provide validation, understanding, and encouragement as you navigate the challenges of masking.
+Join support groups or communities to connect with others who share your experiences.
+These groups can validate, understand, and encourage as you navigate masking challenges.

 Embracing Therapy as a Path to Authenticity